w3f/polkadot-spec/docs/sect-finality.md

 **Round Selection**

-Every node (both regular nodes and validators) need to determine locally what they believe current round number is.
+Every node (both regular nodes and validators) determines locally what they believe current round number is.
 The choice is based on their knowledge of:

 1. Best GRANDPA finalized block number (`best_grandpa`).
 1. Best BEEFY finalized block number (`best_beefy`).
 1. Starting block of current session (`session_start`).

 **Session** means a period of time (or rather number of blocks) where validator set (keys) do not change.
-See `pallet_session` for implementation details in `FRAME` context.
-Since we piggy-back on GRANDPA, session boundaries for BEEFY are exactly the same as the ones for GRANDPA.
+Session are synonymous to epochs ([Definition -def-num-ref-](sect-block-production#defn-epoch-slot)).
+Since BEEFY authority set is the same as the GRANDPA authority set for any GRANDPA finalized block, the session boundaries for BEEFY are exactly the same as the ones for GRANDPA.

 We define two kinds of blocks from the perspective of BEEFY protocol:
 1. **Mandatory Blocks**